MeVisLab/examples/mevislab.github.io/content/tutorials/visualization/visualizationexample8.md

 ![View2D and SoExaminerViewer](images/tutorials/visualization/V8_04_Viewer.png "View2D and SoExaminerViewer")

-### Store Edge IDs in Skeletons with RunPythonScript
+### Store Edge IDs in Skeletons With RunPythonScript
 Each edge of the calculated skeleton gets a unique ID defined by the `DtfSkeletonization` module.
 We now want to use this ID to define a different color for each edge of the skeleton.
 You can use the **Label** property of each skeleton to store the ID of the edge.

 Add a `RunPythonScript` module to your network, open the panel of the module and enter the following Python code: